corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 This document should be maintained so that we can ensure that we have quick visibility into our coverage as we are expecting a number of scenarios to be exercised.

 ## Sending
-- (Send) Calling 'send' on an initiated session sends a session data event and schedules a wakeup event to resume the flow
+- (Send) (Send) Calling 'send' on initiated sessions sends a session data event and schedules a wakeup event ✅
 - (Send) Calling 'send' on a closed session schedules an error event (not fully implemented, assert CLOSING, CLOSED, WAIT_FOR_FINAL_ACK states)
-- (Send) Calling 'send' multiple times on an initiated session resumes the flow and sends a session data event each time
+- (Send) Calling 'send' multiple times on initiated sessions resumes the flow and sends a session data events each time ✅

 ## Send + receiving